google/netstack/CONTRIBUTING.md

 frustration later on.

 ### Code reviews
 All submissions, including submissions by project members, require review.
-We use Github pull requests for this purpose.
+We have not worked out how to handle this yet, please contact the authors before sending any contributions.

 ### The small print
 Contributions made by corporations are covered by a different agreement than